-There are two paths of relief for those having trouble making payments on their federal student loans: Deferment and forbearance.
+There always has been two paths of relief for those having trouble making payments on their federal student loans: Deferment and forbearance.

 Deferment is a period of time when you are excused by your lender from making payments because of specific circumstances in your life like unemployment, economic hardship, returning to school, military deployment or serving in the Peace Corps.